-The Johansen-Juselius cointegration tests showed that long-term equilibrium relationships exist during the full period as well as both sub periods.
-Judged by the R^2 , the adjusted R^2 , and numbers of significant independent variables, the model fits the best during the second sample period, indicating the explanatory power of economic variables becomes stronger after the Chinese stock market crashed in late 2007.
-This is consistent with beliefs that the market had displayed a substantial element of bubble in the earlier period.
+The Johansen-Juselius cointegration tests showed that long-term equilibrium relationships exist during the full period as well as during both subperiods.
+Judged by the R^2 , the adjusted R^2 , and numbers of significant independent variables, the model fits best during the second sample period, indicating that the explanatory power of economic variables becomes stronger after the Chinese stock market crashed in late 2007.
+This finding is consistent with beliefs that the market had displayed a substantial element of bubble in the earlier period.

-Whole Sample (1/2000-3/2013)
+Whole Sample (January 2000-March 2013)

-There exists a long term relationship between Chinese stock performance and the economic variables during the whole sample period of 2000-2013.
-However, the explanatory power of these independent variables is small and the model only has an R-squared of 0.31.
-This could be due in part to different relations over different periods and our analysis of sub periods suggests that this is indeed a factor.
+A long-term relationship exists between Chinese stock performance and the economic variables during the whole sample period of 2000-2013.
+However, the explanatory power of these independent variables is small, and the model only has an R-squared of 0.31.
+This outcome could be due in part to different relations over different periods and our analysis of subperiods suggests that this is indeed a factor.

-In contrast to Cao (2012)'s results, we find that the real exchange rate has a negative impact on Chinese stock performance.3 A one percent appreciation of the real exchange rate decreases stock performance by 1.96 percent (Table 4).
-This seems reasonable as appreciation of the real exchange rate makes Chinese goods more expensive in the global markets, reduces competitiveness of its exports, and lowers Chinese companies' earnings, thus we would expect that their stock returns would fall.
-Robustness tests confirm the negative effect4.
+In contrast to results found by Cao (2012), we find that the real exchange rate has a negative impact on Chinese stock performance.
+A 1 percent appreciation3 of the real exchange rate decreases stock performance by 1.96 percent (Table 4).
+This finding seems reasonable, as appreciation of the real exchange rate makes Chinese goods more expensive in the global markets, reduces competitiveness of its exports, and lowers Chinese company earnings.
+Thus, we would expect that their stock returns would fall.
+Robustness tests confirm the negative effect.4